Divyanshi Bhowmick

 Divyanshi Bhowmick (19 November 2010) is an Indian table tennis player.
-She won the gold at the 2025 Asian Cadet Championships in Tashkent, becoming the first Indian in 36 years to win the U15 Girls' singles title.
+She won the U15 girls' singles gold at the 2025 Asian Cadet Championships, the first Indian to do so in 36 years.
+She also secured bronze in the U15 girls' singles at the 2025 World Youth Championships, becoming the second Indian to medal in the event.

 Career

 At the 2025 Asian Cadet Championships held in Tashkent, she won the gold medal in the girls' singles (U15) event, becoming the first Indian player in 36 years to secure the title.
 Among the other titles she won are the U17 Girls Singles gold at the 2024 WTT Youth Contender in Algiers and silver in the 2023 ITTF World Youth Championships held at Nova Gorica in the U-15 Girls Doubles with Jennifer Varghese.
 Apart from the U17 WTT Youth Contender title, she has won similar titles in U13 and U15 categories as well in the past and as of 2025, she was ranked 3rd, 14th and 24th in U15, U17 and U19 respectively.
 She was also named the Best Women’s Player (Overall) at the Table Tennis Super League (TTSL) Maharashtra in April 2025.